May 31, 2019

 All of the typefaces exhibited were developed with in-depth consultation from script and language experts.
 For most of the designers, developing multi-script typefaces was a lesson in cross-cultural cooperation with the common goals of respect, communication, and functional, well-designed letterforms.

-M/S/T will be on exhibition at ATypI Tokyo, September 2019
+M/S/T was also on exhibition at ATypI Tokyo, September 2019